davidgundry/MathsForCS/_course/descriptive-statistics/descriptive-statistics-challenges.md

 We are going to do an experiment to gather some data.
 In the experiment you will play a game for 5 minutes.
 After this time you will complete a questionnaire.

 I will send you a link to the experiment during in the practical.
+If you want to complete this practical with demo data, generate some uusing the button below.

+<a class="btn btn-primary" type="submit" onClick="csvVars(31,20)">Generate Data CSV</a>

 After everyone has completed the experiment, we will process the data and generate various graphs and descriptive statistics.

 We will be using a spreadsheet program such as LibreOffice Calc or Microsoft Excel.
 We will also be using [Plotly Chart Studio](https://plotly.com/chart-studio/).
 There are various dedicated statistics packages such as R, SPSS, and NumPy.
 Due to their complexity, we're not going to use them for this practical.

 ### Task 1